main matter

 .Content

-The main matter after it has been processed by Hugo with the help of a markup renderer, such as Asciidoctor, go-org, Goldmark, or Pandoc.
+The main matter after it has been processed by Hugo with the help of markup renderers, such as Asciidoctor, go-org, Goldmark, or Pandoc.

-The Hugo shortcode that produces the above hash includes one of the following lines.
+The Hugo shortcode that produced the above hash includes one of the following lines.

 {{ .Page.RawContent | sha256 | truncate 6 "" | upper }} {{ substr (.Page.RawContent | sha256 | upper) 0 6 }} {{ slicestr (.Page.RawContent | sha256 | upper) 0 6 }}